mathisfouques/netflix_clone_flutter/models.md

 For each class, the hierarchy of classes is marked with this syntax : "ClassA (Is a ClassB)" where class A should extend class B with a result of code as is : `class ClassA extends ClassB {}`.

+For each class, enum are marked with this syntax : "ClassA (Is an enum)" where class A should be an enum with this result of code : `enum ClassA`.
+Enums will have a list of types marked with "### Types" : "## EnumType (Is an enum) ### Description description of the enum ### Types a,b,c ### Parameters 1.String toString " will produce this code : "enum EnumType {a(toString: "A"), b(toString: "B"), c(toString: "C"); const EnumType({required this.toString}); final String toString;}".
+The toString parameter is an example here and should be replaced by the correct parameters in the list of parameters, like with classic classes.

 ---

 Specific to this app :

+## MovieThumbnail

+### Description

+Assemble informations needed to display a thumbnail of the movie/Serie on the homepage.

+### Parameters

+1. bool isAdult

+2. int tmdbId

+3. List<Genre> genres

+4. String portraitSourceImage

+## Genre (Is an enum)

+### Description

+The category of the movie or tvShow.
+Can be "Action", "Adventure", etc.

+### Types

+action, adventure, documentary

+### Parameters

+1. int id

+2. GenreType type

+Type of the genre : is either a movie or a tv show.

+3. String title

+## GenreType

+### Description

+Type of the genre : is either a movie or a tv show.

+### Types

+movie, tvShow

+### Parameters

+None

 ## Movie